 Statement of Purpose

-The young brain can regenerate: we all know that.
-But what about the old brain?
-For the elderly, for victims of neurological trauma, for addicts – how to rewire the brain is an important issue.
-I want to study this issue in Stanford University’s Neurosciences PhD Program.
+The young brain can regenerate: this is common knowledge among neuroscientists.
+But what about the mature brain?
+How to rewire the brain is an important issue with implications for treating the elderly, victims of neurological trauma, and sufferers of addiction.
+I want to study plasticity of the mature brain in Stanford University’s Neurosciences PhD Program to help answer this critical question.
+From studying drug-induced changes in mice brains, to helping patients recover from drug addiction, to uncovering the neurological nexus of motivation and behavior, my diverse research experiences have all guided me in this direction.

-Currently I am finishing working on my Master’s Thesis about plasticity of the nucleus accumbens and generalizability acros drug compounds at the Graduate School of Medicine, Tokyo University.
-Since I’ve been interested in particular the plasticity after concussion, I participated in as many research projects about concussions as possible after graduated.
-I’ve accumulated many research experiences in cross domain, such as medical, cellular, public health, and cognitive psychology, as can be seen in my curriculum vitae.

-Back to 2004, when I was an undergraduate at Kyoto University, I found out that the plasticity of the brain is a fascinating issue and worth to dig on.
-Therefore, I tried to do some pilot studies in mice, thanks to my advisor Dr. Kanagawa.
-Starting from a fresh researcher, I’ve learnt how to design a experiment and how to use recording equipment like patch clamp and electrophysiological recording, and software such as MATLAB.
-Most importantly, I’ve learnt how to fixed my experiment when data showed unexpected results.
-Finally, at the moment that the result showed substance generalization in even adult mice, I found all the efforts were worth it, and this is what encouraged me to move on in this research domain.
+During my undergraduate years at Kyoto University, I was fascinated by the plasticity of the brain, and convinced the topic was worth investigating deeply.
+My first foray into the field was some pilot studies in mice, with the help of my advisor, Dr. Kanagawa.
+During my fresh start as a researcher, I learned how to design an experiment, and how to use recording techniques like patch clamp and electrophysiological recording and software such as MATLAB.
+Most importantly, I learned how to analyze unexpected results to see how experimental protocols may be responsible.
+When my efforts crystallized in the confirmation of generalization across nicotinic agonists in the hippocampus of even adult mice, the thrill acted as a stimulus to encourage me to move on in the neuroscience domain.

-After graduating from school, I got working as a research assistant.
-I wasn’t used to patient interaction, but had to learn a lot quickly!
-I conducted interviews and monitored cognitive functions by a serious of neuropsychological assessments, in addition to medication adherence behavior.
-For me, it is always glad to know what I have done is beneficial for real people, especially for those who have depression or life problems.
-However, the sad thing is we saw a very trend: comorbidity of concussions with drug abuse.
-This phoneomen made me question the importance of chemistry or even behavior in addition, and to look at brain damage through a wider lens of environment and trauma, and is it reversible.
+I started working as a research assistant at the National Center of Neurology and Psychiatry in Tokyo soon thereafter.
+Although I was not used to patient interactions, I had to learn a lot quickly!
+I conducted interviews and monitored cognitive functions by a series of neuropsychological assessments, as well as medication adherence behavior.
+Personally, I am always glad to know when my efforts are beneficial for real people, especially those who endure depression or life problems.
+One patient—a war veteran with a history of concussions who was trying to overcome alcohol abuse after years of struggling—stood out as an individual, and because he was part of a trend we observed that concerned us greatly: comorbidity of concussions with drug abuse.
+This phenomenon made me question the importance of not only chemistry but also behavior in such individuals, and to look at brain damage through a wider lens of environment and trauma.
+In addition, I began to wonder: is brain damage reversible?